“And from its station in the hall

 “This is such an odd and incomprehensible world.
 The more I look at it, the more it puzzles me; and I begin to suspect that a man’s bewilderment is the measure of his wisdom.”

 -N. Hawthorne, The House of Seven Gables

-The Hawthorne studio is composed of a complex roofscape, modeled after the undulating enclosure in his novel The House of Seven Gables.
+Located at Arrowhead, the Hawthorne studio is composed of a complex roofscape, modeled after the undulating enclosure in his novel The House of Seven Gables.

 By using the roof alone to define the space, dramatic angles rapidly change the character of the interior as the roof slopes, intersects, and opens.